rafaelperoco/terraform-gitlab-runner/README.md

 ]
 ```

-**4. Initialize the Terraform state with the following command:**
+4. Initialize the Terraform state with the following command:
 ```shell
 terraform init
 ```
-**5. Apply the Terraform configuration with the following command:**
+5. Apply the Terraform configuration with the following command:
 ```shell
 terraform apply
 ```